Home Blog Data Transfer Impact Assessment: Requirements for International Data Transfers

 What is a Data Transfer Impact Assessment

 A Data Transfer Impact Assessment represents a systematic evaluation process that organizations must conduct before transferring personal data to countries outside the European Economic Area.
+Under the General Data Protection Regulation (GDPR), a Data Transfer Impact Assessment (DTIA) is required to evaluate the legal and practical risks of transferring personal data to countries outside the EU/EEA that lack an adequacy decision.
 Think of it as a due diligence checklist that examines both legal and practical risks associated with international data flows.

-DTIAs emerged as a direct response to privacy advocates' concerns about inadequate protection levels in certain jurisdictions.
-The assessment process forces companies to think critically about where their data goes and what happens to it once it crosses borders.
+DTIAs emerged as a direct response to privacy advocates’ concerns about inadequate protection levels in certain jurisdictions.
+The assessment process forces companies to think critically about where their data goes and what happens to it once it crosses borders, complementing broader privacy impact assessment (PIA) processes that address project-level privacy risks.

 The scope of a DTIA extends to both direct transfers (when your organization sends data directly) and onward transfers (when your service providers or sub-processors move data to additional parties).
+Data mapping includes identifying where data is being transferred, including onward transfers, and should align with your GDPR Article 30 records of processing activities.
 This comprehensive approach ensures that data protection travels with the information throughout the entire processing chain.

 The legal basis for DTIAs stems from Articles 44-49 of the GDPR, which establish the framework for international data transfers.
-These provisions require that any transfer to a third country maintains an "adequate level of protection" for personal data.
+These provisions require that any transfer to a third country maintains an “adequate level of protection” for personal data to ensure compliance with data protection laws.

-The European Data Protection Board's Recommendations 01/2020 provide detailed guidance on conducting transfer impact assessments.
-These recommendations became particularly relevant after the Court of Justice invalidated the EU-US Privacy Shield framework in the Schrems II decision.
+The European Data Protection Board (EDPB)’s Recommendations 01/2020 provide detailed guidance on conducting transfer impact assessments.
+The EDPB’s recommendations became particularly relevant after the Court of Justice invalidated the EU-US Privacy Shield framework in the Schrems II decision, offering direction on transfer mechanisms and supplementary measures.

 When DTIAs are mandatory

 DTIAs become mandatory in specific circumstances that many organizations encounter daily.
-The most common trigger occurs when transferring personal data to countries without adequacy decisions from the European Commission.
+The most common trigger occurs when data exporters initiate the transfer of personal data transferred to countries without adequacy decisions from the European Commission, and must ensure compliance with relevant data protection laws.

 Organizations using cloud services frequently find themselves in DTIA territory.
-If your customer relationship management system, email provider, or data analytics platform operates servers in countries like the United States (outside DPF-certified companies), Australia, or India, you'll need to conduct assessments.
+If your customer relationship management system, email provider, or data analytics platform operates servers in countries like the United States (outside DPF-certified US companies), Australia, or India, you’ll need to conduct assessments.
+US companies participating in the Data Privacy Framework are treated differently due to their adherence to specific privacy and legal standards, but all US companies play a significant role in international data transfers.

 The requirement also applies when using Standard Contractual Clauses as your transfer mechanism.
 Even though SCCs provide contractual protection, they don’t automatically guarantee adequate protection levels in the destination country.